DivyaKarade/OmicLearn/docs/HOW-TO:-Installation-&-Running.md

 > **Note:** A vanilla streamlit installation will show a menu bar in the upper left corner that offers additional functionality, such as recording screencasts.
 >
-> For Omic Learn, this functionality is disabled.
+> For OmicLearn, this functionality is disabled.

 ## Running with Docker

 A docker instance should have at least 4 GB of memory.
-To build the docker, navigate to the Omic Learn directory:
+To build the docker, navigate to the OmicLearn directory:

 * `docker build -f Dockerfile -t omic_learn:latest .`

 To run the docker container type:
 * `docker run -p 8501:8501 omic_learn:latest`

-* The Omic Learn page will be accessible via [`http://localhost:8501`](http://localhost:8501)
+* The OmicLearn page will be accessible via [`http://localhost:8501`](http://localhost:8501)